jchailatte/Blink/READMEsrsly(Jons).txt

 made some changes to the chatroom css also so that when a lot of users are logged in, the part that displays the ppl inside the room will overflow

+attempted to add emojis to chat room...will have to figure out more about how to use the actual api but i do have it connected to a api